-The nursing staff will encourage you to get washed and dressed as independently as you can.
+On the morning after your surgery, if you are still in hospital, the nursing staff will encourage you to get washed and dressed as independently as you can.
 They will help as you need it.
+They may assist you to sit out in your chair.
+They will administer your regular medications and any pain killers you need.
+The nurses will check your dressings daily.